Shipping income of a shipping enterprise is exempt from tax under Sections 13A and 13E of the Income Tax Act 1947.

 • Your company should maintain certificates for each ship and be prepared to submit these certificates upon IRAS’ request.

-• For claims under Section 13E, your company should maintain copies of Certificate of Registry of the foreign country/ territory.
+• For claims under Section 13E, your company should maintain copies of the Certificate of Registry of the foreign country/ territory.

 • Your company should ensure that the tax computation distinguishes the different categories of incentivised income clearly and indicates the relevant Income Tax Act 1947 provision or incentive scheme under which the income is derived.